Things A Couple Therapy Book Won’t Tell You

 The whole essence of well-written books is that they contain vast information drawn from research and experience; they present the author's well-thought-out position on the topic in focus, making them a worthy replacement for time spent in session with your therapist.
 There is a wide range of marriage counseling books to choose from depending on the stage and perceived challenge of the relationship.
 One highly recommended author to consider is John M. Gottman, Gottman is both a therapist and research scientist who has spent years looking into the dynamics of relationships, and his books provide the necessary insight for couples.
 His book The Seven Principles For Doing Marriage Work is perhaps the best book for couples intending to weed out unsavory factors in their relationships and replace them with the best practices for effective marital relationships.
 Some books also go the extra mile by providing workbooks, questionnaires, and exercises that you and your significant other can work on together or individually to help you better grasp your situation and even give you a feel of the progress you are making in your relationship.

 Workshops provide a more tangible approach to managing relationships; it provides an in-person feel that books do not offer while avoiding the cost of actual therapy.
 Workshops are also helpful for individuals who consider books tedious or too theoretical; these two to three days workshops help individuals draw from the speaker's wealth of knowledge and sometimes give room for questions that would help direct the answers specifically to the individual's context.
-The more helpful workshops also offer short-term private sessions with the speakers at subsidized rates.

 Does Insurance Pay For Couples Therapy?